-Interplast sends teams of plastic and reconstructive surgeons, anaesthetists, nurses and allied health professionals to provide free reconstructive surgery and medical training to communities in need in the Asia-Pacific.
+Interplast sends a team of plastic and reconstructive surgeons, anaesthetists, nurses and allied health professionals to provide free reconstructive surgery and medical training to communities in need.

 To be eligible to apply for this student placement, you must be:

 - A current member of Avant over 18 years of age, with a current Avant Student Indemnity Insurance policy at the time of the prize draw; and

 - An Australian and New Zealand citizen or permanent resident of Australia who is based in Australia.

 - Due to current international travel restrictions this program is on-hold